Immerse yourself in the gorgeous scenery and Renaissance splendor of rural Tuscany

 Grand Hotel Francia e Quirinale, Montecatini Terme

 We stay at the 4-Star Grand Hotel Francia e Quirinale, a traditional Liberty style hotel in the heart of Montecatini Terme, the beautiful Tuscan spa town.
 Owned and run by the same family for four generations, the Grand Hotel Francia e Quirinale has been offering a warm and friendly welcome for many years.
-From the delightful front terrace, to the elegant lounge decorated with rich tapestries and drapes, and the contemporary bar, there are plenty of areas in which to relax.
+From the delightful front terrace to the elegant lounge decorated with rich tapestries and drapes, and the contemporary bar, there are plenty of areas in which to relax.
 The hotel also has an outdoor swimming pool (seasonal opening) and sun terrace for the warmer days.
-The rooms have been recently renovated and are elegantly decorated to create a tranquil atmosphere.

 Connecting the romantic splendor of Italy, crisscrossing its way through Renaissance cities, along the golden coastline, and around ancient volcanoes, Trenitalia is Italy's superb rail network.
 Featuring an excellent fleet of well-maintained and modern trains, this rail company is owned by Ferrovie dello Stato Italiane, which is run by the Italian government.
 Operating regional and national services, Trenitalia prides itself on its punctuality and the huge range of services provided by the operator, several of these which include railroads such as the Frecciarossia, the Frecciargento, and the Frecciblanco services.

 Tour Dates & Prices

 Register for Free Notification of 2022 Dates & Prices